Let me start at the beginning: I have heard A LOT about ExpressVPN. I’ve even used it before, but not consistently or in-depth.

 - Once again—although other people say ExpressVPN has great speeds, my repeated tests showed they weren’t that great.

-- ExpressVPN is more expensive than most other VPNs, which means that if you don’t love its other qualities, it might not be worth it.
+- ExpressVPN is more expensive than most other VPNs (comparison with NordVPN), which means that if you don’t love its other qualities, it might not be worth it.

 - ExpressVPN maybe could use another feature or two to make its prices better.